0ldMaid/BlackWallet/README.md

 # BlackWallet

-BlackWallet is an attempt to allow double spending tools for users of the LiteCoin network.
+BlackWallet was an attempt to allow double spending tools for users of the LiteCoin network.